ClSlaid/StepFpgaProjects_CE_BUPT/readme.md

 Created to write down some of my project codes in Digital Circuit Analysis Cources.

-Trying hard to complete all in VerilogHDL and English.
+Trying hard to complete all in VerilogHDL and in English.

 Commits would be made ASAP.

 Always *think twice* before using my disgusting code.
+Learn to write testbench,plz.

-DO NOT JUST MERELY BORROW MY CODES.
+**DO NOT JUST MERELY BORROW MY CODES.**

 Some tips for VerilogHDL beginners: